Jaxan/nominal-lstar/README.md

 `Main.hs`, so change it if you need a different alphabet (it should work generically for any alphabet).

+Additionally, one can run the `NominalAngluin2` executable instead, if provides an easier to parse protocol for membership queries.
+Hence it is more suitable for automation.
+This will first ask for the alphabet which should be either `ATOMS` or `FIFO`.

 A run might look like the following.
 The lines with `Q:` are queries, answered by myself on the lines with `A:` or `>`.
 ```